- Publication 530 - Introductory Material

 Most home buyers take out a mortgage (loan) to buy their home.
 They then make monthly payments to either the mortgage holder or someone collecting the payments for the mortgage holder.

-Usually, you can deduct the entire part of your payment that is for mortgage interest, if you itemize your deductions on Schedule A (Form 1040).
-However, your deduction may be limited if:
+Usually, you can deduct the entire part of your payment that is for mortgage interest if you itemize your deductions on Schedule A (Form 1040 or 1040-SR).
+However, your deduction may be limited.
+See Limits on home mortgage interest next for more information.

-To be deductible, the interest you pay must be on a loan secured by your main home or a second home.
-The loan can be a first or second mortgage, a home improvement loan, or a home equity loan.
+To be deductible, the interest you pay must be on a loan secured by your main home or a second home, regardless of how the loan is labeled.
+The loan can be a first or second mortgage, a home improvement loan, a home equity loan, or a refinanced mortgage.

 One item that normally appears on a settlement or closing statement is home mortgage interest.

-You can deduct the interest that you pay at settlement if you itemize your deductions on Schedule A (Form 1040).
+You can deduct the interest that you pay at settlement if you itemize your deductions on Schedule A (Form 1040 or 1040-SR).
 This amount should be included in the mortgage interest statement provided by your lender.
 See the discussion under Mortgage Interest Statement , later.
-Also, if you pay interest in advance, see Prepaid interest , earlier, and Points , next.
+Also, if you pay interest in advance, see Prepaid interest , earlier, and Points next.

 A borrower is treated as paying any points that a home seller pays for the borrower's mortgage.
 See Points paid by the seller , later.

-Enter on Schedule A (Form 1040), line 10, the home mortgage interest and points reported to you on Form 1098 (discussed next).
-If you did not receive a Form 1098, enter your deductible interest on line 11, and any deductible points on line 12.
-See Table 1 below for a summary of where to deduct home mortgage interest and real estate taxes.
+Enter on Schedule A (Form 1040 or 1040-SR), line 8a, the home mortgage interest and points reported to you on Form 1098 (discussed next).
+If you didn't receive a Form 1098, enter your deductible interest on line 8b, and any deductible points on line 8c.
+Deduct mortgage insurance premiums on Schedule A (Form 1040 or 1040-SR), line 8d.
+See Table 1 for a summary of where to deduct home mortgage interest, state and local real estate taxes, and qualified mortgage insurance premiums.

 See the text for information on what expenses are eligible.

 The interest you paid at settlement should be included on the statement.
-If it is not, add the interest from the settlement sheet that qualifies as home mortgage interest to the total shown on Form 1098 or similar statement.
-Put the total on Schedule A (Form 1040), line 10, and attach a statement to your return explaining the difference.
-Write "See attached" to the right of line 10.
+If it isn't, add the interest from the settlement sheet that qualifies as home mortgage interest to the total shown on Form 1098 or similar statement.
+Put the total on Schedule A (Form 1040 or 1040-SR), line 8a, and attach a statement to your return explaining the difference.
+Write "See attached" to the right of line 8a.

 A mortgage holder can be a financial institution, a governmental unit, or a cooperative housing corporation.
 If a statement comes from a cooperative housing corporation, it generally will show your share of interest.

-Your mortgage interest statement for 2016 should be provided or sent to you by January 31, 2017.
+Your mortgage interest statement for 2019 should be provided or sent to you by January 31, 2020.
 If it is mailed, you should allow adequate time to receive it before contacting the mortgage holder.
-A copy of this form will be sent to the IRS also.
+A copy of this form will also be sent to the IRS.

-You may be able to take an itemized deduction on Schedule A (Form 1040), line 13, for premiums you pay or accrue during 2016 for qualified mortgage insurance in connection with home acquisition debt on your qualified home.
+You may be able to take an itemized deduction on Schedule A (Form 1040 or 1040-SR), line 8d, for premiums you pay or accrue during 2019 for qualified mortgage insurance in connection with home acquisition debt on your qualified home.

 Mortgage insurance premiums you paid or accrued on any mortgage insurance contract issued before January 1, 2007, are not deductible as an itemized deduction.